Allan Sherman Revisited

 I did, and the revised lyrics passed inspection by the faculty advisor so the show could go on.
 But during the actual performance, as all the singers had agreed among themselves, they abandoned my laundered versions and sang the real lyrics.
 This struck me as the proper thing to do.

 We all kept waiting for the faculty advisor to stop the proceedings or haul all the singers out to be shot…but if she noticed, she decided to pretend she didn't.
 In later years, writing for TV shows, I often employed the same trick of feigned compliance…and you'd be amazed how often it worked.
-The things you learn in high school…
+The things you learn in junior high school…

 Mark's Xmas Video Countdown – #6